MarvinFernie/polling/README.md

 Social Poll is a modern web application that allows users to create and answer polls in a feed format.
 The platform enables anonymous feedback collection at scale, with results only visible after participation.
 Questions can be upvoted, with popular questions appearing at the top of the feed.

 ## Project Status
-All core features have been completed and tested.
-The application is ready for deployment.
+All core features have been completed and implemented.
+Testing indicates the application should work as expected, though there may be environment-specific setup requirements needed for successful deployment.

 ## Future Considerations
 - Enhanced analytics for poll engagement